All Episodes

 dan friesen

-And he tries to explain.
+And he tries to explain to this is so perfect.

-He explains to Chase that he's, like, basically too deep for the AI.
+He explains to Chase that he's like basically too deep for the AI.

 jordan holmes